Frequently Asked Questions

 Where should I start?

-We recommend an introductory series or intro workshop.
-Yoga Basics is a good place to begin, as is Gentle Flow and Yoga for Strength and Flexibility.
-Restorative is appropriate for beginners as well.
+We recommend a Beginning Series.
+Hatha is a good place to begin, as is Gentle Flow and All Levels Flow.
+Restorative and Yin are appropriate for beginners as well.
 Feel free to contact us with questions.
 We want your experience to be as comfortable as possible!